dstein64/colortrans/README.md

 # colorx

-An implementation of various color transfer algorithms for transferring the colors from a reference image to a content image while preserving the qualitative appearance of the content image.
+An implementation of various algorithms for transferring the colors from a reference image to a content image while preserving the qualitative appearance of the content image (color transfer).

 <div align="center">
   <a href="https://github.com/dstein64/media/blob/main/colorx/content.jpg?raw=true">